Ever since I tried Mexican chorizo for the first time, I’ve been very fond of its bold flavor that pairs well with my tacos, sandwiches, and soups.

 Whether a recipe is spicy or mild, chorizo's distinctive taste is sure to delight.
 On top of that, chorizo is a great source of protein and minerals.

+However, the quality of chorizo can vary greatly depending on its source.
 Whenever I feel like having some Mexican cuisine, I always make sure to get my produce from reputable sources and turn to ButcherBox for spicy chorizo sausages.

-I love ButcherBox because not only is their meat hormone and antibiotic-free, but it is also amazingly tasty and delivered to your doorstep on your own schedule.
+I love ButcherBox because not only is their meat hormone- and antibiotic-free, but it is also amazingly tasty and delivered to your doorstep on your own schedule.